Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 #### Location-Based Marginal Carbon Intensity (`I`)

 The carbon intensity of electricity is a measure of how much carbon (CO2eq) emissions are produced per kilowatt-hour (kWh) of electricity consumed.
 Because this standard uses a consequential approach, marginal emissions rates MUST be used for electricity consumption.

-Location-based measures the grid carbon intensity of a regional balancing authority.
-From a developer perspective, only the location-based info is important for having an impact on reducing carbon emissions.
-This excludes market-based measures, and is distinct from 100% renewable energy claims.
+Location-based marginal emissions factors measures the grid carbon intensity of a grid region.
+If your electricity consumption is connected to a grid, then you MUST use the marginal emissions rate of that grid, which excludes any [market-based measures](#market-based-measures).
+If your electricity consumption is not connected to a larger regional grid, you MUST use an approriate emissions factor for that system.
+From a developer perspective, only the location-based info is important for having an impact on eliminating carbon emissions.
+This excludes [market-based measures](#market-based-measures), and is distinct from 100% renewable energy claims.

 The only figure that matters if you’re trying to optimize the scheduling of your compute in real-time is the marginal emissions intensity.
 This is the emissions intensity of the marginal power plant which will be turned up if you schedule some compute (e.g. increase electricity demand from the grid) at that moment.